Alan White (economist)

-Alan D. White is a University of Toronto finance professor, a specialist in financial engineering, best known for the Hull-White interest rate model and associated numerical procedures, authored with John Hull.
+Alan D. White is a Canadian financial engineering academic.
+He is a emeritus professor of finance at the University of Toronto and is best known for the Hull-White interest rate model and associated numerical procedures, authored with John Hull.

 He is the Peter L. Mitchelson/SIT Investment Associates Foundation Chair in Investment Strategy and Professor of Finance at the Rotman School of Management.
-He is the associate editor of Journal of Financial and Quantitative Analysis and the Journal of Derivatives.
+He is also the associate editor of Journal of Financial and Quantitative Analysis and the Journal of Derivatives.
 Previously, he was assistant professor at York University.
 His highest cited paper is The pricing of options on assets with stochastic volatilities at 4900 citations, according to Google Scholar.

 His research is in the areas of executive stock options, the rating of structured finance products and in best practice risk management approaches.
 With John Hull, he has made "seminal contributions" to the literature on stochastic volatility models, and credit derivative models.
 He is the co-author of Hull-White On Derivatives (ISBN 1899332456).

 He holds a PhD Finance (University of Toronto 1983), MBA (McMaster University) and BEng (McGill University).